ChrisKwangWooLee/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive website uses media quarry alone.
+Fully responsive website incorporates fixed, fluid, and adaptive layouts so that a website can be viewed optimally across all screen sizes.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first deisgn would start the styling process in a mobile screen size (ex.
+375px for iphone).
+In this type of design, media quarry will use min-width to adapt initial design to a bigger screen.

+Desktop first design would start with the website screen size (ex.
+1440px).
+In this type of design, media quarry will use max-width to adapt initial design to a smaller screen.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Default font-size for html is 16px.
+62.5% of 16px will set the root font-size to be 10px.
+Using rem will become relative to 10px, making exact pixel calculation easy and responsive.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a lanauge that is an extension of CSS that allows programers to utilize variables, mixins, and nesting to make CSS code more dry, functional, and organized.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept in preprocessing is nesting.
+Nesting allows CSS file to resemble the flow of HTML and allows me to understand context at which something was written.
+The most difficult concept was the CSS-compiler that we used in command-line.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.